ekrell/icore_website/news/icore_news_20230213.md

 - **Abstracts are due Friday, February 17, 2023**
 - The [2023 Symposium for Student Innovation, Research, and Creative Activities (SSIRCA)](https://www.tamucc.edu/research/student-symposium/index.php) will be held on Friday, April 21, 2023, at the TAMU-CC University Center.
 - See the [previous newsletter](https://github.com/ekrell/icore_website/blob/main/news/icore_news_20230207.md) for more information
+- Evan Krell is submitting a poster, and I think Miranda White is planning an oral

 ## Get involved